 Several loci have been identified in families with dominant intermediate Charcot-Marie-Tooth disease, ie, autosomal dominant Charcot-Marie-Tooth disease with conduction velocities between 24 and 45 m/sec.
 These include DI-CMTB on chromosome 19p12-p13.2 (Kennerson et al 2001) and DI-CMTA, which is associated with both large fiber loss and regeneration clusters as well as onion bulbs and uncompacted enlarged myelin lamellae on chromosome 10q24.1-q25.1 (Malandrini et al 2001; Verhoeven et al 2001).
 A recessively inherited severe form of Charcot-Marie-Tooth disease with intermediate conduction velocities has been linked to chromosome 10q23 (Rogers et al 2000).
 Intermediate conduction velocities also occur with myelin protein zero and neurofilament light subtype gene mutations (De Jonghe et al 1999; De Jonghe et al 2001).
 We reported that DI-CMTC is caused by disrupted function and axonal distribution of mutant tyrosyl-tRNA synthetase, in 3 unrelated families in the United States and Bulgaria (Jordanova et al 2003b; Jordanova et al 2006).

-Since the early 1990s, over 75 genes have been found to be defective in Charcot-Marie-Tooth disease patients.
+Since the early 1990s, over 100 genes have been found to be defective in Charcot-Marie-Tooth disease patients.
 Discovery has been facilitated by diagnostic tools such as target-enrichment next-generation sequencing with copy number assessment (Wang et al 2016).
 The boundaries between CMT1 and CMT2 are less clear than originally believed and the spectrum of pathological mechanisms involved in these conditions is growing.
 Even when mutations reside in the nuclear genome, some CMT subtypes represent mitochondrial disorders, ie, the encoded proteins function in the mitochondria (Züchner and Vance 2006).
 Bienfait and colleagues illustrated the major challenges of diagnosing CMT2 in a large series of CMT2 patients (N=61, 18 families), where they found mutations in only 3 families (Bienfait et al 2007).
 They stressed the difficulties in clinically distinguishing CMT1 from CMT2.
 CMT2 had later disease onset, less complete areflexia, foot deformities, and weakness of knee extensors and foot dorsal flexors (Bienfait et al 2006).
 Rapid discovery of new genes has dramatically changed the field for several reasons.
 First, different mutations in a single gene can lead to CMT1, CMT2, DI-CMT, or CMT4 phenotypes, as well as milder or more severe phenotypes.
 Second, there is accumulating evidence for genes that can modify and complicate phenotype-genotype relations of known mutations.
 Third, the number of mutated genes leading to different variants has surpassed the number of letters in the alphabet; therefore, various new nomenclatures are being considered that rely on gene mutations and inheritance pattern rather than clinical phenotype (Magy et al 2018).

 This article focuses on CMT2, intermediate CMT, and several other subtypes.
 Inherited neuropathies in which autonomic or sensory features predominate, conditions in which the neuropathy is part of a multiple-organ disturbance, and neuropathies with specific metabolic dysfunction are not discussed.
 For discussion of CMT1A, CMT1B, CMTX1, and HNPP the reader is referred to the summaries devoted to those subtypes (Charcot-Marie-Tooth disease type 1A; Charcot-Marie-Tooth disease type 1B and mutations of the myelin protein zero; Charcot-Marie-Tooth disease type X; Hereditary neuropathy with predisposition to pressure palsy).